Hula painted frog: Vocalizations

+Reproduction

+Although breeding has not been observed in Hula painted frogs, it has been theorized that the species has a prolonged breeding period which lasts at least from March to June, and possibly as long as from February to September since most adults are observed in water during this time.
+This is further supported by the fact that during this time, male Hula painted frogs develop prominent nuptial pads and other keratinous outgrowths which are commonly used to hold onto the female during amplexus.
+There are also records of tadpoles during May and August.
+A female found dead in mid-January had several hundred oocytes, each around 1.5–2 mm in diameter and greyish-black in color.
+Reproduction in this species is presumably similar to that of frogs in the related genus Discoglossus, which exhibit short, intense periods of inguinal amplexus (with the arms of the male clasped around the waist of the female), during which the female lays several batches of eggs in a body of water that adhere to plants, rocks or the bottom of the water body.

+Status

+Decline

+The draining of Lake Hula and its marshes in the 1950s was thought to have caused the extinction of this frog, along with the cyprinid fish Mirogrex hulensis and cichlid fish Tristramella intermedia.
+Only five individuals had been found prior to the draining of the lake.
+Environmental improvements in the Hula reserve have been cited as a possible reason for the frog's reemergence.

 In 1996, the IUCN classified this species as "extinct in the wild", the very first amphibian to be given that designation by the IUCN.
-Israel continued to list it as an endangered species in the slim hope that a relict population may be found in the Golan Heights or in southern Lebanon.
+Israel continued to list it as an endangered species.
 Following the rediscovery of the species in 2011, the IUCN now considers the frog to be critically endangered as its known habitat occupies less than 2 km2.

 In 2000, a scientist from the Lebanese nature protection organisation A Rocha claimed he had seen a frog species which could be Latonia nigriventer in the Aammiq Wetland south of the Beqaa Valley in Lebanon.
-Two French-Lebanese-British expeditions in the years 2004 and 2005 yielded no confirmation as to the further existence of this species.
+However, two French-Lebanese-British expeditions in the years 2004 and 2005 yielded no confirmation as to the further existence of this species.
 In August 2010, a search organised by the Amphibian Specialist Group of the International Union for Conservation of Nature set out to look for various species of frogs thought to be extinct in the wild, including the Hula painted frog.